wristband-dev/aspnet-demo-app/README.md

 - Orchestrating all API calls from the frontend to Wristband and other downstream API calls.
 - Destroying the application session and revoking the refresh token when a user logs out.

-API calls made from React to NodeJS pass along the application session cookie and a [CSRF token](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie) with every request.
+API calls made from the frontend to C# pass along the application session cookie and a [CSRF token](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie) with every request.
 The server has middlewares for all protected routes that are responsbile for:

 - Validating and refreshing the access token (if necessary)
 - "Touching" the application session cookie to extend session expiration